Reconstruction of univariate functions from directional persistence diagrams: Introduction

 We also present an algorithm that locates the local maxima and minima of a \emph{smooth} function $f\colon [a,b]\to\mathbb{R}$, and prove that the algorithm converges to each critical point of $f$ assuming that the second derivative $f''$ does not vanish at~critical points.
 Although this assumption can be weakened, it simplifies our presentation of results and is sufficiently plausible in practice ---it excludes the occurrence of intervals in which the graph of $f$ is horizontal.

 The injectivity of the PHT for graphs of smooth functions on a bounded domain follows from results in~\cite{horwitz}.
-Indeed, the problem of reconstructing a smooth function from the set of its directional persistence diagrams is essentially equivalent to the problem of recovering a smooth function from the set of its tangent lines, which was discussed in \cite{horwitz}.
-We use the fact that, given a sequence of distinct tangent lines $T_j$ converging to a tangent line $T$, the sequence of intersection points with $T$ converges to a point where $T$ is tangent to the graph of~$f$.
+Indeed, the problem of reconstructing a smooth function from the set of its directional persistence diagrams is essentially equivalent to the problem of recovering a smooth function from the set of its tangent lines.
+From \cite{horwitz} we quote the fact that, given a sequence of distinct tangent lines $T_j$ converging to a tangent line $T$, the sequence of intersection points of $T_j$ with $T$ converges to a point where $T$ is tangent to the graph of~$f$.
 Our assumption on the second derivative $f''$ at critical points replaces the assumption made in \cite{horwitz} that $f''$ has only finitely many zeros.

 Both in the piecewise linear case and in the smooth case, our algorithm produces a piecewise linear approximation of the given function with the same set of critical points.